Accessible hyperbolic components in anti-holomorphic dynamics: Preliminaries

 \subsection{Accessible parameters and Fatou coordinates}

+Now we relate the parabolic bifurcation theory to the accessibility of hyperbolic components of odd period.

-The following theorem gives a sufficient condition for a parameter $c_0$ in a parabolic arc to lie in an ``open beach'', or an \emph{undecorated arc}: \begin{thm} Let $\cH$ be a hyperbolic component of odd period and $c_0 \in \partial \cH$ be a non-cusp point.
+To prove the main theorem, we use a sufficient condition for a parameter $c_0$ in a parabolic arc to lie in an undecorated arc, which is the following: \begin{thm}[A sufficient condition for accessibility] Let $\cH$ be a hyperbolic component of odd period and $c_0 \in \partial \cH$ be a non-cusp point.
 If there exists $\varepsilon>0$ such that

 is contained in the basin of infinity, then there exists a neighborhood $\cU$ of $c_0$ such that $\cU \cap \cM^* = \cU \cap \overline{\cH}$.

 In particular, $c_0$ is accessible. \end{thm}

 \begin{proof} Take a small neighborhood $\cU$ such that for any $c \in \cU$, \begin{enumerate} \item $\{|E_{c,\rep}(z) - E_{c_0,\attr}(c_0)| < \varepsilon/2\}$ is contained in the basin of infinity for $f_c$, and \item $|E_{c,\attr}(c)-E_{c_0,\attr(c_0)}| < \varepsilon/2$. \end{enumerate} If further $c \not \in \overline{\cH}$, there exists some $n>0$ such that $f_c^n(c) \in V_{c,\rep}$.
 Since the lifted phase is real, $E_{c,\rep}(f_c^n(c)) = E_{c,\attr}(c)$, hence $c$ is in the basin of infinity and $c \not \in \cM^*$. \end{proof}